Who is he?

 Want to learn more about the psychology of conspiracy theories?

 Daniel has written for the Conversation on conspiracy theories (> 700,000 reads) and blogs at conspiracypsychology.com.
 He also gives regular public talks, alongside appearing on TV, radio, print/digital media, and podcasts.
 You can watch some clips under the "Media" tab.
-You can also follow Daniel's updates on Twitter.
+You can also follow Daniel's updates on X/Twitter.